ayodejimb/Geometric_Deep_Behavioral_Analysis/README.md

 - Use the 'compute_ang_velocity' file to calculate the angular velocities

 ## How to Cite
 - If any part of this work has been useful to you, do not forget to cite.
-An example bibtex citation is ...
+An example bibtex citation is:
+  @inproceedings{olaoluwa2025skeleton,
+  title={A Skeleton-based Geometric Deep Neural Network for Alzheimer’s Disease Mice Behavioral Analysis}, author={Olaoluwa, Mubarak and Drira, Hassen and Abdallah, Ines Ben and Harsan, Laura and Mathis, Chantal}, booktitle={2025 IEEE 19th International Conference on Automatic Face and Gesture Recognition (FG)}, pages={1--10}, year={2025}, organization={IEEE}
+}

 ## License
 This code and models are available for non-commercial scientific research purposes as defined in the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 By downloading and using this code you agree to the terms in the [LICENSE](LICENSE).
 Third-party codes are subject to their respective licenses.